Table of Contents

 4.4 REPLACEMENT

-4.5 RECALL OF STUDENT SENATORS
+4.5 RECALL OF STUDENT REPRESENTATIVES

-Recall proceedings against Student Senators shall be conducted according to procedures established by the Board of Directors of the SSU Associated Students if they wish to have the possibility of such a recall election.
+Recall proceedings against Student representatives shall be conducted according to procedures established by the Board of Directors of the SSU Associated Students if they wish to have the possibility of such a recall election.
 In case of a recall, the SSU Associated Students shall provide the Secretary of the Senate with notice of such recall.

 Section 5.
 UNIVERSITY ADMINISTRATORS